Reviews You Can Rely On

 Credit: Zach Lovell

 This pack hugs the body and moves with you, keeping everything stable.
 When you get into sketchy terrain, you can feel fully confident as you bend and shift that the pack will make those same movements with you.
-Handling moderate to heavy loads with ease, you can push it on your excursions, no matter where they take you.
+Handling moderate to heavy loads easily, you can push it on your excursions, no matter where they take you.

 rei co-op traverse 32 - well designed padding, like that on the rei traverse 32, allows the...